Bali Butterfly Park (Taman Kupu-Kupu Bali)

 Taman Kupu-Kupu Bali or Bali Butterfly Park is a butterfly and insect conservation facility which exhibits a wide range of specimens through its park grounds of approximately 3,000sqm located in the village of Wanasari, 6.5km north of the Tabanan regency’s capital and 30km northwest of Denpasar.
 The park claims to be the largest of its kind in Asia.

-The butterfly park is a convenient stopover on excursions to the island’s northern region via Tabanan.
+The Bali Butterfly Park is a convenient stopover on excursions to the island’s northern region via Tabanan.
 Here, visiting families will experience an educational and inspiring tour to see hundreds of butterflies from the 15 known species that thrive in Indonesia’s tropics, as well as various other insects and arachnids in extensive and informative displays.

 Besides the many live specimens that are bred at the park, there are also collections of dried butterfly and insect specimens (butterflies have varying but naturally short life spans) which can also be souvenirs, set in glass frames.